parvezhussain/kickstart/README.md

 ifconfig

-Verify the network settings:
+Verify the network settings: and notice the IP address of eth1 (host-only adapter) ex:192.168.56.101

-Plumb the IPaddress of ifcfg-eth0 to the file
+Now open putty connect to pxeserver using 192.168.56.101<br>
+if you are successful, Congratulation!! you are able to connect to the pxe server (inbound). <br>
+Now test the outbound connection.
+From pxe server, ping www.google.com <br>
+You should see response.
+Congratulation!! your outbound connection is working. <br>

+### Configure the Kickstart Server

 yum -y install git mlocate elinks bind-utils

-mkdir /opt/git
+mkdir /opt/git <br>
 git clone https://parvezhussain@github.com/parvezhussain/kickstart.git /opt/git

 ~